-I like interviewing people, especially interesting people.
+I used to like interviewing people, especially interesting people.
 Through various different strands of my work, I have interviewed a lot of interesting people, including the man who coined the phrase “net neutrality”, the “inventor” of the world wide web, and the woman who exposed the MPs’ expenses scandal.
-If you’re a features editor looking for someone geeky to interview someone else geeky, get in touch.
-There are lots of interesting people still missing from this list!
+Here are some of my favourite interviews.

 I interviewed Julian Assange in 2009 at the Chaos Communications Congress in Berlin, just before WikiLeaks garnered global attention publishing high profile leaks from the US military establishment.
 The transcript of that interview is available here.
 The interview is recounted in “Courage is Contagious”, chapter two of my book, Barefoot into Cyberspace.

 Sir Tim Berners-Lee is credited with “inventing” the world wide web, thanks to his development of the http protocol.
 I interviewed him for a research report commissioned by the Transparency and Accountability Initiative about open government data.
 I had loads of things I wanted to ask him, but I couldn’t.